Yes, the Tutanota webmail client is forever free with 1 GB of free storage for private users.

 Independent of the end-to-end encryption, the transport between client and Tutanota servers is secured with SSL and DANE to maximize security.
 You can check here how to install the DANE browser add-ons.

-The Tutanota servers are located in secure data centers in Germany.
+The Tutanota servers are located in secure and ISO27001 certified data centers in Germany.
 All saved data are subject to the strict German privacy protection laws.
 Independent of that all data is end-to-end encrypted and cannot be read by the Tutao GmbH as the provider or by any third party.

 We only log IP addresses of individual accounts in case of serious criminal acts such as murder, child pornography, robbery, bomb threats and blackmail after being served a valid court order by a German judge.
 You can find details on this as well as on German data protection rights on our blog.